Extensions of Brunn-Minkovski's inequality to multiple matrices: Introduction

 The paper is organized as follows.
-We first extend Yuan-Leng's result to multiple positive definite matrices.
-Then we prove some related results for sector matrices.
+We first extend Yuan-Leng's result (\ref{eqq5}) to multiple positive definite matrices (Theorem \ref{thm28}).
+Then we will show a proof of our main result (Theorem \ref{thm29}).
+Finally, we will provide some corollaries based on Theorem \ref{thm29}.
 Our results improve and generalize the above mentioned results (\ref{eqfan}), (\ref{eqq5}) and (\ref{eqliu}).
 To some extend, this paper could be regarded as a continuation and development of \cite{Mao20}.